 (How long would that take?)

-(Would you go by bike if it weren’t raining?)
+(Would you go by bike, if it wasn’t raining?)

 (I would buy the book if it weren’t costing that much.)